The Impact of Google Plus on Local Search

 Google Plus and Facebook: What’s the Difference and What Does It All Mean?

 For years now, local marketers have worked to better understand Google search in order to get found by more consumers using Google search.
 While Yahoo, Bing and others have captured local search traffic, Google has dominated the space for the last few years.
 At the same time, Facebook has come on the Internet marketing leaving local marketing and ad agencies wondering what impact it could have on pay per click – PPC – campaigns.
-As you might expect, Google decided to jump into the social media marketing space with Google Plus (also know as Google+).
+As you might expect, Google decided to jump into the social media marketing space with Google Plus (also known as Google+).
 So, what are Google’s plans?
 What will Google Plus mean for local search?
 And how will local marketing firms use Google Plus to help local businesses?

 Before we answer these questions, it is important to understand what has happened over the last few years.
 If you consider the difference in how Google and Facebook have grown, there are vast differences.
 Google started with the world’s greatest search algorithm focused on what people looking for products and services in a local market wanted when they typed in a few short words.
 These short words have evolved into what most Internet marketers call long-tail key phrases.
 Instead of searching for ‘inspectors’, consumers started helping Google by using home inspectors in DFW or even home inspectors in Colleyville.
 This helped Google learn search patterns and how consumers searched for local business offerings.